 Insurance: If the dealer is dealt an ace, you may be offered insurance.
 This is where you bet half your stake more (so 50p extra on a £1 hand), and then, if the dealer has blackjack, you win back 2x the insurance amount.
 Taking insurance is a losing strategy, and it should never be taken.
 The chance of the dealer making blackjack when they have an ace is 1/2.25 or 44% of the time.
 This means that 44% of the time we make money from insurance, and 56% of the time we lose money from it, and so overall, we lose money because more often than not, the dealer won't get blackjack when they show an ace.

 Below is an example of a type of hand in each table.

 Your cards: 4-5

 Dealers card: 6

-Your hand is a hard 9 so you will be using table 1.
+Your hand is a hard 9 so you will be using the table on the left hand side.
 Go across from 9 and stop where it meets 6.
 This lands on , meaning you should double if allowed, otherwise hit.